Why should companies know ESG criteria?

-Firstly, and as we have seen throughout the article, these aspects seem to have come to stay, so it is expected that organizations that care about the environment, that are socially responsible and have good Corporate Governance, will benefit in the future (even more if possible) from European and Spanish regulation.
-As early as the end of 2020, Europe began to develop a new proposal on Sustainable Corporate Governance.
-In addition, a revision of the Non-Financial Reporting Directive and the approval in Spain of a new Law on the Prevention of Money Laundering are expected.
-Finally, on 20 May, Law 7/2021 of 20 May on climate change and energy transition in Spain was approved.
+In the first place and as we have seen throughout the article, these aspects seem to have come to stay so it is expected that organizations that care about the environment, that are socially responsible and have good Corporate Governance, will benefit in the future (more if possible) by European and Spanish regulation.
+Without going any further since the end of 2020 from Europe began the development of a new proposal on Sustainable Corporate Governance.
+A review of the Non-Financial Reporting Directive and the approval in Spain of a new Law on the Prevention of Money Laundering are also expected.
+Finally, on May 20, Law 7/2021, of May 20, on climate change and energy transition in Spain, was approved.

-Likewise, as has been seen in recent years, poor management of any of these sustainability factors from organizations can have a media impact that can have a dramatic impact on the company’s image, especially taking into account the role of companies. social networks in the brand image.
+Also as has been seen in recent years, a mismanagement of some of these sustainability factors from organizations, can have a media impact that can have a dramatic impact on the image of the company, more taking into account the role of social networks in the brand image.

-Finally, we must not forget that companies are ultimately run and managed by people, and many of them are increasingly concerned about issues such as climate change or work-life balance and aspire to create and maintain an ethical and sustainable business.
+Finally, we must not forget that companies are ultimately run and managed by people, and many of them have a growing concern about issues such as climate change or family reconciliation and aspire to create and maintain an ethical and sustainable company.

 How can we help you?

-Historically GlobalSUITE Solutions has had extensive experience in projects related to ESG criteria, such as environmental projects (ISO 14001 and carbon footprint); crime prevention, anti-bribery and compliance projects (based on ISO 19601, ISO 37001 and ISO 37301, respectively); projects related to the Non-Financial Information Act, projects in the field of Information Security and Data Protection, Business Continuity and Crisis Management, Risk Management, etc. This experience has allowed us to design a global project for the compliance of companies with respect to the main ESG requirements, addressing in an integrated manner the three pillars of corporate sustainability, taking advantage of all the functionalities and benefits of our management tool GlobalSUITE®.
+Historically GlobalSuite Solutions has had extensive experience in ESG-related projects, such as environmental projects (ISO 14001 and carbon footprint); crime prevention, anti-bribery and compliance (based on ISO 19601, ISO 37001 and ISO 37301, respectively); related to the Non-Financial Information Law, projects in the field of Information Security and Data Protection, Business Continuity and Crisis Management, Risk Management, etc. This experience has allowed us to design a global project for the compliance of companies with respect to the main ESG requirements, addressing in an integrated way the three pillars of business sustainability, taking advantage of all the functionalities and advantages of our GlobalSUITE® management tool.